RuairidhT/Solo_Project/README.md

 <a name="future"></a>
 ## Future Improvements
-Start going to the gym.
+* Change "Machines" to "Equipment"
+* Improve the way that machines/exercises are added to the associative table.

 <a name="author"></a>
 ## Authors